Iris M. Zavala: Early years

 Zavala was born on 27 December 1936 in Ponce, Puerto Rico.
 She graduated from the University of Puerto Rico with a B.A. in literature and from the University of Salamanca with a "Licenciatura" degree as well as a "Doctor en Filosofía y Letras" (Ph.D.).
 There, she was influenced by Spain's Fernando Lázaro Carreter.

 Career

-Zavala taught in Puerto Rico, México, United States, Netherlands, Italy, Germany, and Spain.
+Zavala taught in Puerto Rico, Mexico, the United States, the Netherlands, Italy, Germany, and Spain.
 In Spain she was a UNESCO fellow at the University Pompeu Fabra in Barcelona, and a Ramon Llull fellow at the University of the Balearic Islands in Mallorca.
 Zavala taught in many universities in the United States, including the University of Minnesota.

 She was also a literary critic and essayist.
 In 1980, she wrote her masterpiece, "Kiliagonía", a Ponce city novel.
 Her second novel was "Nocturna, mas no funesta" (1987), published by Montesinos (Barcelona, Spain).
 It was adapted for a theatrical interpretation by Group Alcores (Madrid).
 Other works include "El libro de Apolonia o de las Islas" and "El sueño del amor".